lathil/Ptoceti/README.md

 Ptoceti : an embedable Obix server
 ==================================================

-Ptoceti is a set of Osgi bundles to build a Obix (' [Open Building Infomation Xchange]( http://www.obix.org/)') server.
+Ptoceti is a set of Osgi bundles to build a [Obix]( http://www.obix.org/) server.

 Ptoceti is build on top of [Osgi](www.osgi.org) R4 and and execute in a jdk 1.7.
 It needs about 20-30 mb of memory to execute which make it a nice fit for a small form factor Arm computer.